sealldeveloper/sealldev-chirpy/_posts/2024-7-10-downunderctf2024.md

   path: icon.png
 ---

-I participated in the DownUnderCTF 2024 with my university team (MQCybersec) and placed **29th** out of the Australian teams.
+I participated in the DownUnderCTF 2024 with my university team [MQCybersec](https://mqcybersec.org/), and placed **29th** out of the Australian teams.
 This is the solutions to the challenges I solved or contributed to solving.

 ![certificate](cert.jpg)